 Accounts Receivable.
 Accounts receivable are reported net of a valuation reserve that represents an estimate of amounts considered uncollectible.
 The Company estimates the allowance for doubtful accounts based on historical write-off experience and the Company's knowledge of the customers' ability to pay amounts due.
 Accounts are written-off after all collection efforts fail; generally, after one year has expired.
 Expense for such uncollectible amounts is included in other production, distribution and operating costs.
 Credit terms are customary.
-Bad debt expense for 2021 and 2020 was \$184 and \$425, respectively.
-Write-offs, net of recoveries and other adjustments for 2021 and 2020 were \$345 and \$384, respectively.
+Bad debt expense for 2022 and 2021 was \$307 and \$184, respectively.
+Write-offs, net of recoveries and other adjustments for 2022 and 2021 were \$367 and \$345, respectively.

 Risk Concentration.
 A significant portion of the Company's customer base is concentrated within the North Texas geographical area.
-The Company generally extends credit to customers, and the ultimate collection of accounts receivable could be affected by the national and local economy, which currently is being impacted by the pandemic.
+The Company generally extends credit to customers, and the ultimate collection of accounts receivable could be affected by the national and local economy, which has been impacted by the pandemic.
 Management continually performs credit evaluations of its customers and may require cash in advance or other special arrangements from certain customers.
 The Company maintains an allowance for losses based upon the collectability of accounts receivable.
 Management does not believe significant credit risk exists that could have a material adverse effect on the Company's consolidated financial condition, liquidity or results of operations.

 Notes Receivable.
+Notes receivable are related to the financed portion of the sale of the Company's former headquarters, which was paid in full in the third quarter of 2022; see Note 10 - Disposal of Assets.
 Notes receivable are recorded net of an allowance for doubtful accounts.
-Notes receivable are related to the financed portion of the sale of the Company's former headquarters (see Note 11 - Disposal of Assets).
 Interest income is accrued on the unpaid principal balance, included in accounts receivable in the Consolidated Balance Sheets.
 The Company puts notes receivable on non-accrual status and provides an allowance against accrued interest if it is determined the likelihood of collecting substantially all of the note and accrued interest is not probable.
 Notes are written-off against the allowance when all possible means of collection have been exhausted and the potential for recovery is considered remote.
-As of December 31, 2021 and 2020, there was no allowance recorded for the notes receivable or accrued interest receivable.
+As of December 31, 2021, there was no allowance recorded for the notes receivable or accrued interest receivable.